aldiker/react-quiz/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This app have JSON-server and client parts.
+We should run both parts together to work app correctly.

 ## Available Scripts

 In the project directory, you can run:

+### `npm run start-app`

+to start all parts together in one terminal.

 ### `npm run server`